complete-ts/complete/packages/complete-tsconfig/website-root.md

 ### Using `complete-lint`

 This package is part of the [`complete-lint`](/complete-lint) meta-linting package.
 If you also need to install ESLint-related dependencies, then it is recommended that instead of consuming `complete-tsconfig` directly, you instead list `complete-lint` as a dependency, as that will install the configs and other goodies.
-(However, `complete-lint` will not work with the [pnpm](https://pnpm.io/) package manager, since it does not handle transitive dependencies properly.)
+(However, `complete-lint` will not work with the [pnpm](https://pnpm.io/) package manager, since pnpm does not handle transitive dependencies properly.)

 For installation instructions, see [the `complete-lint` page](/complete-lint).